SEX THERAPY SACRAMENTO

 "Can I overcome past trauma and enjoy sex again?"

 Absolutely.
 It can feel daunting or confusing to try to work through emotions or reactions related to painful past or present experiences.
-I specialize in working with people to overcome traumatic experiences related to sex.
-I have many years working with survivors of sexual assault and worked as a certified rape crisis counselor on the East Coast.
-I believe everyone is capable and deserving of healing and feeling safe and positive towards sex and intimacy.
+We specialize in working with people to overcome traumatic experiences related to sex.
+Our therapist have many years working with survivors of sexual assault and believe everyone is capable and deserving of healing, and feeling safe and positive towards sex and intimacy.

 Not necessarily.
 Again, the mind is the biggest erogenous zone and the source of arousal.
-While changing your blood flow works as a band-aid solution, only sex therapy provides lasting relief to problems related to sexual anxieties.
-If we discover that some form of anxiety is behind your ED, for instance, we can work together to resolve the root problem, reducing or eliminating the need for such medications entirely (4).
+While there are many band-aid solutions only sex therapy provides lasting relief to problems related to sexual anxieties.
+If we discover that some form of anxiety is behind a problem such as ED, for instance, we can work together to resolve the root problem, reducing or often eliminating the need for such medications entirely (4).